Have you ever wondered about the importance of an equipment maintenance plan and why is it necessary in Electrical power systems?

 "Electrical equipment maintenance plan (EMP) is the practice of conducting routine inspections, tests, and the servicing of electrical equipment so that impending troubles can be detected and reduced or eliminated."

-Electrical equipment malfunctions and failures are responsible for million dollar losses to facilities, industries and businesses worldwide.
-As an equipment starts to display signs of electrical aging, it should act as a trigger for the employer or owner to carry out preventive maintenance to avoid catastrophic failure.
+Electrical equipment malfunctions and failures are responsible for million-dollar losses to facilities, industries, and businesses worldwide.
+As equipment starts to display signs of electrical aging, it should act as a trigger for the employer or owner to carry out preventive maintenance to avoid catastrophic failure.

 The NFPA 70B signifies the importance of having an effective equipment maintenance plan.